 A guardian ad litem (GAL) is an objective, impartial person the court appoints to represent the minor children in a contested custody proceeding.

-When there are no allegations of abuse or neglect but the divorcing parents cannot agree on custody, the court may appoint a guardian ad litem.
-In other cases one or more of the parents may request to have a guardian ad litem appointed.
+When there are no allegations of abuse or neglect, but the divorcing parents cannot agree on custody, the court may appoint a guardian ad litem.
+In other cases, one or more parents may request a guardian ad litem appointed.

 To Learn More About How We Can Fight For Child Custody, Click Here

-The guardian ad litem’s duty is to protect the children's best interest.
-The guardian ad litem is not required to advocate for what the child may want or prefer.
-The guardian ad litem’s duties include, but are not limited to: at the hearing, examine, cross-examine, subpoena witnesses and offer testimony; and prior to the hearing, conduct all necessary interviews with persons who have contact with the child to determine the child’s best interest.
+The guardian ad litem has to protect the children's best interests.
+The guardian ad litem is not required to advocate for what the child wants or prefers.
+The guardian ad litem’s duties include, but are not limited to: at the hearing, examine, cross-examine, subpoena witnesses, and offer testimony; before the hearing, conduct all necessary interviews with persons who have contact with the child to determine the child’s best interest.

 The guardian ad litem can consider factors such as the child’s comfort level with either parent and with whom the child says he or she would prefer to reside.
 The guardian ad litem will assess the possible custody situation from every relevant aspect and may recommend to the court how custody should be divided between the parents, where the child should reside, and the frequency and location of visitation.